mikhail-m1/illuminanced/README.md

 * UX430UQ Ubuntu with build in driver acpi-als, an extra ACPI call to enable the sensor `(_SB.PCI1.LPCB.EC0.ALSC)`
 * UX410UQ

-Doesn't work on Zenbooks driver issue:
+Doesn't work on Zenbooks because of driver issue:
 * UX303LN
 * UX305UA
 * UX31A